shivannis/xandr-docs-public/xandr-docs/articles/monetize/key-value-targeting.md

 ---
 title: Microsoft Monetize - Key/Value Targeting
-description: In this article, understand what key/value targeting is, how to define keys and values, how to build targeting groups, and restrictions of key/value targeting for line items and campaigns. ms.date: 10/28/2023
+description: In this article, understand what key/value targeting is, how to define keys and values, how to build targeting groups, and restrictions of key/value targeting. ms.date: 10/28/2023
 ---